14 Jan Macquarie Island: Australia’s sub-Antarctic Island

 MD Antarctica Travel Centre

-I have long hoped to get to Macqairie Island, maybe 20 years.
-When working at Peregrine Adventures we teamed up with WWF Australia to help promote the need for a rabbit (300,000 of them) and rodent eradication programme.
-Which, for whatever reason, was finally started in 2007.
-In 2014 the eradication programme was declared a success, the final rabbit being shot in 2013 is now on display in a museum in Hobart.
+I have long hoped to get to Macquarie Island, maybe 20 years.
+When working at Peregrine Adventures, we teamed up with WWF Australia to help promote the need for a rabbit (300,000 of them) and rodent eradication programme.
+This was finally started in 2007, and in 2014, the eradication programme was declared a success.
+The final rabbit being shot in 2013 is now on display in a museum in Hobart.

 To read more about the project CLICK HERE